chinapedia/wikipedia.abstract.en/Page/Dundee.md

 Climate

-Haar (fog) travelling up the River Tay by advection|thumb|right The climate, like the rest of lowland Scotland, is Oceanic (Köppen-Geiger classification Cfb).[86]
+The climate, like the rest of lowland Scotland, is Oceanic (Köppen-Geiger classification Cfb).[86]
 Mean temperature and rainfall are typical for the east coast of Scotland, and with the city's sheltered estuarine position, mean daily maxima are slightly higher than coastal areas to the North, particularly in spring and summer.[87]
 The summers are still chilly when compared with similar latitudes in continental Europe, something compensated for by the mild winters, similar to the rest of the British Isles.
 The nearest official Met Office weather station is Mylnefield, Invergowrie which is about west of the City Centre.

 A record high of was recorded in July 2013.[88]
 The warmest month was July 2006,[89] with an average temperature of (mean maximum , mean minimum ).
 In an 'average' year the warmest day should reach[90] , and in total just 1.63 days[91] should equal or exceed a temperature of per year, illustrating the rarity of such warmth.